bartek1009x/RegLang-Specification/README.md

 -- an instance of Animal can't be made since it's an abstract class

-Dog dogInstance = new Dog(); -- similarly to Java, you need the new keyword when creating a new instance of a class dogInstance.sound(); -- prints Bark dogInstance.age = 10;
+mut Dog dogInstance = new Dog(); -- similarly to Java, you need the new keyword when creating a new instance of a class dogInstance.sound(); -- prints Bark dogInstance.age = 10;
 dogInstance.printAge(); -- prints 10